Canonical embedded and non-embedded resolution of singularities for excellent two-dimensional schemes: Basic invariants for singularities

-where $\hat{X}''_z = \hat{X}''\times_{X''} z= \hat{X}\times_X z=\hat{X}'_y\times_y z$.
+where $\tilde{X}'_z = X'_x\times_x z$.
 We now conclude

-where the first (resp. the third) equality follows from Lemma \ref{lem.qf} applied to the finite morphism $W'\to W$ (resp. $X''\to X'$) and the second equality follows from \eqref{eq.10} and Step 2 noting that $X''$ is normal.
-This shows Claim \ref{claim.eq.HS.completion} and the proof of Lemma \ref{completion.HS} is complete.
+where the first (resp. the third) equality follows from Lemma \ref{lem.qf} applied to the finite morphism $\tilde{W}\to W$ (resp. $\tilde{X}\to X$) and the second equality follows from \eqref{eq.10} and the first case of the proof noting that $\tilde{X}$ is normal.
+This shows Claim \ref{claim.eq.HS.completion} and completes the proof of \eqref{eq.HS.smooth}.
+The next claims, including the first equality in \eqref{eq.HS.smooth2}, are now obvious.
+To see the isomorphism of schemes in \eqref{eq.HS.smooth2}, note the following.
+For any morphism $f: S' \rightarrow S$ of schemes and any subscheme $T \subset S$, $T\times_SS'$ is identified with a subscheme of $S'$, whose underlying topological space is homeomorphic with $f^{-1}(T)$.
+So we have to show that $\HSa X\times_XX'$ is reduced.
+But this follows from \cite{EGAIV}, 2, (3.3.5) and the flatness of $\pi$.
+The last statement in (1) now follows from Remark \ref{HSregular}.
+(See also \cite{EGAIV}, 2, (6.5.2) for another proof.)